xederro/Studia/Notatki/Semestr 3/Język angielski - C1.1/Ćwiczenia/Portfolio/The Elder Scrolls/Words/Math/Objects/second-order symmetric tensor.md

 Definition:
 A second-order symmetric [tensor](Notatki/Semestr%203/Język%20angielski%20-%20C1.1/Ćwiczenia/Portfolio/The%20Elder%20Scrolls/Words/Math/Objects/tensor.md), also known as a strain [tensor](Notatki/Semestr%203/Język%20angielski%20-%20C1.1/Ćwiczenia/Portfolio/The%20Elder%20Scrolls/Words/Math/Objects/tensor.md), is a [tensor](Notatki/Semestr%203/Język%20angielski%20-%20C1.1/Ćwiczenia/Portfolio/The%20Elder%20Scrolls/Words/Math/Objects/tensor.md) that describes the deformation of a material.
 It is a 3x3 matrix that contains 6 independent components.

-Here is a table that summarizes the key characteristics of second-order symmetric tensors:

 |Feature|Description|
 |---|---|
 |**Describes deformation** |A second-order symmetric tensor describes the deformation of a material.|